kcl-lang/kcl-lang.io/docs/user_docs/getting-started/intro.md

 The configuration of attributes in KCL usually meets the simple pattern:

 $$
-k = (T) v
+k op (T) v
 $$

-where $k$ is the attribute name, $v$ is the attributes value, and $T$ is the type annotation.
-Since KCL has the ability of the type inference, $T$ is usually omitted.
+where $k$ is the attribute name, $v$ is the attributes value, $op$ is the attribute operator and $T$ is the type annotation.
+Since KCL has the ability of the type inference, $T$ is usually omitted. `deploy = Deployment {}` is a simple example that satisfies the pattern.

-This is an example of generating kubernetes manifests.
+This is an example of generating Kubernetes manifests.

 ```python
 apiVersion = "apps/v1"